Inflammatory Arthritis and Swollen Joints

-Swollen jointshappen when there's an increase of fluid in the tissues that surround the joints.
+Swollen joints happen when there's an increase of fluid in the tissues that surround the joints.
 Joint swelling is common with different types of arthritis, infections, and injuries.
 A swollen joint is a symptom of the following health conditions:

 Rheumatoid arthritis (RA).
 RA is an inflammatory arthritis that can happen at any age -- even in young children.
 RA causes painful, stiff, and swollen joints.
-Usually, RA affects hands, feet, and knees, but it can also affect other parts of the body.
+Usually, RA affects hands, feet, and knees, but it can also affect most joints and other parts of the body.
 RA symptoms can interfere with daily activities.

 With gout, uric acid -- a normal chemical in the body -- forms crystals that deposit in the joints, causing inflammation and pain.
 The crystals may also deposit in other areas to become nodules under the skin or stones in the kidney.

 Infectious arthritis.
-Infectious arthritis or septic arthritis is the result of a bacterial, viral, or fungal infection in the tissues and fluid of a joint.
+Infectious arthritis, or septic arthritis, is the result of a bacterial, viral, or fungal infection in the tissues and fluid of a joint.
 Joint infection usually occurs after a previous infection in the body.
 The infection travels to the joint via the bloodstream from another part of the body, such as a person's skin, nose, throat, ears, or an existing wound.
 Within hours to days, pain, inflammation, swollen joints, and fever develop.
 The joints most commonly affected with infectious arthritis are the knee, hip, shoulder, ankle, and wrists.
 Damaged joints are more vulnerable to infection.